REFORM BOEHM CLARINETS • MODEL 3000

 Our French clarinets in comparison

-As the quintessence of our many years of experience with musicians from all over the world, we offer our clarinets with French fingering in two fundamentally different body and bore variants: In addition to the wide German bore as the basis for the Model 3000 has the typical French bore, which differs from it by its elongated cone in the lower section and so-called polycylindrical ratios in the upper joint.
-(Model 1000 and 1000+).
+As the quintessence of our many years of experience with musicians from all over the world, we offer our clarinets with French fingering in two fundamentally different body and bore variants: In addition to the wide German bore as the basis for the 3000 model, there is the typical French bore, which differs from this by its elongated cone in the lower joint and so-called polycylindrical ratios in the upper joint (1000 and 1000+ models ).

 Our Model 1000 combines handcrafted individual production with the most frequently played bore and fingering system in the world, the so-called “Boehm clarinet”.